-The new Congress brings almost a dozen new Republican House members angry at Washington and determined to slice federal spending.
+The new Congress brought almost a dozen new Republican House members angry at Washington and determined to slice federal spending.
 They join restive Tea Party members who were the driving forces behind a government shutdown in October 2013 — a showdown that, like several before it, was forced on Boehner, an Ohio Republican.
 Conservatives were angry that Boehner broke with his caucus to win passage in 2013 of a budget deal that hard-liners thought had too much spending and a farm bill with subsidies for agribusinesses and without big cuts to the food stamp program.
 Then came Boehner’s assent to an increase in the federal debt ceiling in 2014, which was passed almost entirely with Democratic votes.
 Some of the new Republicans in the House had, like their Tea Party predecessors, ran on pledges to buck the party establishment and were more likely to collect campaign funds from outside conservative groups than from the Republican Party.
 Yet Boehner was re-elected to his Republican leadership post on Nov.
 13, 2014, in an overwhelming voice vote and overcame two dozen Republicans voting against him on Jan.
 6, 2015, to win a third term.